-2. There are only 24 Costco Business Center locations across the U.S.
+2. There are currently only 24 Costco Business Center locations across the U.S. and Hawaii.

-While there are 583 Costco warehouse locations in the United States, there are only 24 Costco Business Center locations.
-Ten of those locations are in California, but you’ll find one or two locations in select states across the country.
+While there are 583 Costco warehouse locations in the United States, there are only 24 Costco Business Center locations in the U.S. Ten of those locations are in California, but you’ll find one or two locations in select states across the country.